Are you ready to find a school that's aligned with your interests?

-For admission to law school, aspiring lawyers usually need to hold a bachelor’s degree from an accredited college or university.
+For admission to law school, you’ll usually need to hold a bachelor’s degree from an accredited college or university.
 Most law schools do not require specific major prerequisites.
-Students interested in intellectual property law may benefit from an undergraduate degree in math or technical science to prepare for the patent bar examination.
+If you’re interested in intellectual property law, you may benefit from an undergraduate degree in math or technical science to prepare for the patent bar examination.
 Law schools often look for top students with a minimum 3.0 undergraduate GPA.

 PASS THE LAW SCHOOL ADMISSION TEST (LSAT)

-Students applying to law school must pass the LSAT, a standardized test that evaluates reading and verbal reasoning skills.
+When you’re applying to law school, you must pass the LSAT, a standardized test that evaluates reading and verbal reasoning skills.
 The test takes half a day and is offered four times per year at many locations.
-Students interested in fall admission should take the test in October or June, although December scores are usually accepted.
+If you’re interested in fall admission, you should take the test in October or June, although December scores are usually accepted.
 LSAT scores weigh heavily in admission and financial aid decisions.

 EARN A LAW DEGREE

 Lawyer requirements typically include a graduate law degree (usually a JD) from an accredited law school.
-Most states require that aspiring lawyers obtain this degree before taking the bar exam.
+Most states require that you obtain this degree before taking the bar exam.
 Law school typically entails three years of full-time study, and many graduates complete a one-year clerkship afterward.